xionmt/siriusdos/README.md

 The [Anodyne][3] personal supercomputer project poses a dilemma: with how conjoined hardware and software are both in theory and in product, it is hard to significantly improve one without being held back by the other.
-Just try installing _Xilinx Vivado_ and marvelling at all of the gigabytes of disk space you will end up needing &ndash; and that&rsquo;s the minimum required to start making _anything._
+Just try installing _Xilinx Vivado_ and marvel at all of the gigabytes of disk space you will end up needing &ndash; and that&rsquo;s the minimum required to start making _anything._